Free Map Tools Logo

 Complete and utter waste of time, the Easting/Northing references are MILES out.

-On 2nd February 2015
+By Anonymous on 2nd February 2015

 I think the calculations are not correct.
 I have compared the output from your map with 2 independent maps.
 Memory Map with OS-Maps from 2014 and UK maps with OS Maps (a free tool for iPad).
 The oucome is not huge, but at least a few 100 yards.
 However I think this is a brilliant tool and very good made.
 Just a slight calculation error in the NGR values ;-)